wp-plugins/bepro-listings/readme.txt

 	14. Business Directory - Use our business and staff focused listing templates with alphabetic filter.
 Typical phone book type layout.
 	15. Vehicles - Lists cars, boats, trucks, planes, and other automobiles with their details
 	16. Reviews - Users can leave and search by star ratings
-	17. Origami - Separate search features when running multiple listing types on one website
-	18. Search - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
+	17. Search - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
-	19. Tags - You and your members can tag your listings and allow users to search them via the tag widget
+	18. Tags - You and your members can tag your listings and allow users to search them via the tag widget
-	20. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system
+	19. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system
-	21. Contact - Receive notifications when someone submits a listing.
+	20. Contact - Receive notifications when someone submits a listing.
 Also add a contact form to your listing detail pages.
-	22. API - Integrate with other apps.
+	21. API - Integrate with other apps.
 Add/update/delete millions or listings via our api system.
 Requires BePro Software Api
-	23. Export - Export records from BePro Listings and various addons
+	22. Export - Export records from BePro Listings and various addons

 = THEMES =